Linn Grant

 Linn Maria Grant (born 20 June 1999) is a Swedish professional golfer who plays on the LPGA Tour and Ladies European Tour.
-As an amateur, she won the 2017 Ladies' British Open Amateur Stroke Play Championship and was in contention at the 2018 and 2020 U.S. Women's Open.
+She has won twice on the LPGA Tour.
+As an amateur, she won the 2017 Ladies' British Open Amateur Stroke Play Championship.

 Family and early years

-Grant is the grand-daughter of James Grant, a Scottish golf professional who emigrated from Inverness in Scotland to Helsingborg in Sweden.
+Grant is the granddaughter of James Grant, a Scottish golf professional who emigrated from Inverness in Scotland to Helsingborg in Sweden.
 The Grant family has had a fair bit of success on Catriona Matthew's home track, North Berwick Golf Club.
 James won the Scottish Boys Championship on the course, and Linn won the British Amateur Stroke Play Championship there, 49 years later.
 James died when Linn was 6 years old.
 Her father John played on the Swedish Golf Tour and has seven wins on the Swedish Senior Tour.

 Amateur career

-Grant joined the Swedish National Team in 2016 and represented her country at the European Girls' Team Championship, where Sweden was runner-up 2016 and winner in 2017.
-She was part of the 3rd place team at the World Junior Girls Championship in Canada 2017.
+Grant joined the Swedish National Team in 2016 and represented her country at the European Girls' Team Championship, where Sweden was runner-up in 2016 and winner in 2017.
+She was part of the 3rd place team at the World Junior Girls Championship in Canada in 2017.
 She was then part of the Swedish teams that won the European Ladies' Team Championship a record three times in 2018, 2019 and 2020, teamed with Frida Kinhult, Sara Kjellker, Amanda Linnér, Maja Stark and Beatrice Wallin.

 She also excelled individually.
 In 2016 she won the Doral-Publix Junior Classic and the Junior Masters Invitational.
 In 2017 she won the German Girls Open and recorded a season's Scottish double as she won the Helen Holm Scottish Women's Open Championship at Royal Troon by five strokes and the Ladies' British Open Amateur Stroke Play Championship at North Berwick Golf Club.

 She was runner-up at the 2018 Major Champions Invitational in Florida, finished tied for fifth at the 2019 European Ladies Amateur Championship and was a semifinalist at the 2019 British Ladies Amateur.
 Her achievements earned her an invitation to play at the inaugural Augusta National Women's Amateur in 2019.

 Grant was a member of the 2017 European Junior Solheim Cup team and represented the Continent of Europe on the winning 2019 Vagliano Trophy team.
 She was selected to represent the International Team at the 2020 Arnold Palmer Cup.